 The Ars Nova Brass Quintet engages and entertains its audience by presenting an innovative perspective: Brass instruments are not just for marches and fanfares.
 The Quintet performs music of variety and expression from all time periods, styles and moods.
 Their repertoire includes music of the Renaissance, Classical and Romantic periods, both religious and secular, as well as gospel, jazz and ragtime.

-VocalPoint (a non-profit 501c 3), is an intense choral experience that challenges people through music to build a better world.
+VocalPoint (a non-profit 501 c 3), is an intense choral experience that challenges people through music to build a better world.
 We donate 100% of performance-driven donations to a worthy cause that will make a dramatic impact in everyday lives.
-We have worked with such gifted musicians as Maria Jette, Jearlyn Steele, Zenon Dance Company, and Copper Street Brass Quintet.
+We have worked with such gifted musicians as Maria Jette, Jearlyn Steele, Zenon Dance Company, Copper Street Brass Quintet, and Peter Mayer.

-In our first four seasons, we have raised over $120,00 for non-profit organizations (Open Arms of Minnesota, Avenues for Homeless Youth, Neighborhood House, and The Advocates for Human Rights, Upstream Arts, and One Heartland.)
+In our first six seasons, we have raised over $140,00 for non-profit organizations (Open Arms of Minnesota, Avenues for Homeless Youth, Neighborhood House, The Advocates for Human Rights, Upstream Arts, and One Heartland.)

 Audition information can be found at www.vocalpointchorus.org